Akhil920/sql-fundamentals/Basics/data-dbms-database.md

     3. Arithmetic
 ***

-2. Types of Functions in SQL:
+2. Types of Functions in SQL: Broadly speaking, there are 2 types of Functions.
+Single Row Functions and Multi-row functions

+a: Types of Single-row Functions in SQL:

 a.
 Numeric/Arithmetic Functions
 b.
 Aggregate Functions